 Artistic Director, Patch Theatre Company

 Naomi Edwards is the Artist Director of South Australia’s premiere children’s theatre company, Patch Theatre Company.
 A highly experienced and accomplished stage director and arts educator, Naomi joined Patch in 2013, providing four to eight year old children with the same high quality theatre experiences that adults expect.
-Previously, she has worked extensively with Australia’s major theatre and opera companies, making work for both adult and young audiences.
+She recently directed Miriam Margoyles performing Peter and The Wolf with the ASO for the Adelaide Festival.
+During this experience, Naomi discovered the fascinating story of Natalya Sats - an incredible Russian director who commissioned Peter and The Wolf for her children's theatre.
+Previously, Naomi has worked extensively with Australia’s major theatre and opera companies, making work for both adult and young audiences.
 As an arts educator, Naomi has led programs and taught in many contexts including education, community, youth, deaf and metal health contexts.
 She has held several leadership positions, including Head of Drama at Islington Arts & Media School in London and Education Manager at Sydney Theatre Company.

 Facebook: Patch Theatre Company